UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Adapting UniQA for IQA and IAA

-We introduce the prompt ensemble strategy, which incorporates more prompt groups to derive the final assessment score, thereby achieving a more comprehensive understanding of image quality and aesthetics.
+We introduce an \textbf{assessment-oriented prompt ensemble} strategy, which incorporates more image assessment-related prompt groups to derive the final assessment score, thereby achieving a more comprehensive understanding of image quality and aesthetics.
 For instance, we can use \textit{e.g.}, \{$\texttt{extremely blurry}$, $\texttt{blurry}$, $\texttt{fair}$, $\texttt{sharp}$, $\texttt{extremely sharp}$\} as another five text levels.
 Now, the final assessment score $q_f$ is the average of all prompt groups and it can be described as:

 where $m$ denotes the number of prompt groups.
-This strategy can more fully utilize the multi-modal understanding capabilities of the pre-trained UniQA and demonstrates non-negligible performance improvements in zero-shot (Tab.~\ref{tab:cross-dataset}) and few-label supervised learning (Tab.~\ref{tab:few-shot-sota}).
-The details of ensemble prompts are attached in supplementary material.
+This strategy can more fully utilize the multi-modal understanding capabilities of UniQA and demonstrates non-negligible performance improvements in zero-shot (Table~\ref{tab:cross-dataset}) and few-label learning (Table~\ref{tab:few-shot-sota}).
+The details of ensemble prompts are represented in Table~\ref{tab:prompt_es}.
+Note that the prompts for AGIQA-3K differ from other IQA datasets, as distortions in AI-generated images is different from those in authentic images.
+For instance, authentic image distortions may stem from camera shake, whereas AI-generated image distortions typically involve meaningless content and distorted poses.
+Thus, ``content'' is used to prompt UniQA for the AGIQA-3K dataset.